The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 We expect you to write a research proposal for your dissertation project of not more than 6 pages.

-You will need certified copies/translations of your documents to be (scanned) uploaded in .pdf or .jpg (not larger than 2MB).
+Please upload original copies and English translations of your documents to be (scanned) uploaded in .pdf or .jpg (not larger than 2MB).

 The list of necessary documents includes: